Submitty/submitty.github.io/_docs/developer/developing_the_php_site/websocket.md

 - OR, Trust/Ignore the certificates on your browser;

-- OR, Downgrade to HTTP/1.1 without TLS using `.setup/dev-upgrade-h2.sh down`.
+- OR, Downgrade to HTTP/1.1 without TLS using `bash /usr/local/submitty/GIT_CHECKOUT/Submitty/.setup/dev-upgrade-h2.sh down`.

 You could try following to trust/ignore certificates on your browser: